Applications of an elementary resolution of singularities algorithm to exponential sums and congruences modulo p^n

 {\bf b)} If $o(F) \leq d(f)$ for all compact faces $F$ of $N(f)$ with $o(F) = d(f)$ for at least one compact $F$ contained in the central face of $N(f)$, then

 {\bf c)} If $o(F) > d(f)$ for at least one compact face $F$ of $N(f)$, let $s(f)$ denote $\sup_F o(F)$.
 Then we have

-{\bf Theorem 1.3.} If in Theorem 1.2 one has an upper bound $g(\epsilon) \leq C'|\ln(\epsilon)|^m\epsilon^{\delta}$, then for sufficiently large $|\lambda|$, $|w|$, or $|z|$ the oscillatory integral $(1.1)$, $(1.3)$, or $(1.5)$ respectively satisfies the analogous bound $|I(\lambda)| \leq C (\ln|\lambda|)^m |\lambda|^{-\delta}$, $|I(w)| \leq C(\ln|w|)^m |w|^{-\delta}$, or $|I(z)| \leq C(\ln|z|)^m |z|^{-\delta}$.
+{\bf Theorem 1.2.} If in Theorem 1.1 one has an upper bound $g(\epsilon) \leq C'|\ln(\epsilon)|^m\epsilon^{\delta}$, then for sufficiently large $|\lambda|$, $|w|$, or $|z|$ the oscillatory integral $(1.1)$, $(1.3)$, or $(1.5)$ respectively satisfies the analogous bound $|I(\lambda)| \leq C (\ln|\lambda|)^m |\lambda|^{-\delta}$, $|I(w)| \leq C(\ln|w|)^m |w|^{-\delta}$, or $|I(z)| \leq C(\ln|z|)^m |z|^{-\delta}$.

-In the case where $K = \R$, Theorems 1.2 and 1.3 were proven in [G3], where the estimates were shown typically to be sharp.
+In the case where $K = \R$, Theorems 1.1 and 1.2 were proven in [G3], where the oscillatory integral upper bounds corresponding to parts a) and b) of Theorem 1.1 were shown typically to be sharp.
 It is unclear what the sharpness situation is for oscillatory integrals in the $p$-adic case.
+The upper bounds of part c) of Theorem 1.1 and the corresponding upper bounds of Theorem 1.2 are usually not sharp; to get sharp estimates one normally needs more detailed information about the singularities of $f(x)$ than the Newton polyhedron provides.

-It is worth mentioning that there is an additional situation where Theorem 1.3 is known to hold, namely where $d(f) \leq 1$ and $o(F) \leq 1$ for all compact faces $F$ of $N(f)$.
+It is worth mentioning that there is an additional situation where Theorem 1.2 is known to hold, namely where $d(f) \leq 1$ and $o(F) \leq 1$ for all compact faces $F$ of $N(f)$.
 This was proved using toric resolution of singularities in [V], and the method contained therein generalizes to the $K$ considered in this paper.
-Since in this paper Theorem 1.3 is effectively a consequence of Theorem 1.2, where the analogous statement is false, this case is not covered by Theorem 1.3.
-However, it is possible to prove this case directly using $(6.1)-(6.3)$ and Theorem 4.6 with $p = 0$ or $1$ through a direct integration by parts of the exponential since the phase function will have nonvanishing gradient.
+Since in this paper Theorem 1.2 is effectively a consequence of Theorem 1.1, where the analogous statement is false, this case is not covered by Theorem 1.2.
+However, it is possible to prove this case directly using Lemma 3.1 through a direct integration by parts of the exponential since the phase function will have nonvanishing gradient.